 Experiences like this are daily occurrences for empaths who absorb the physical sensations and emotions of others.

 Empaths are also sensitive to other sensory input from the external world.
 Loud and dissonant noises, chaotic public spaces, pungent odors, and harsh lights can cause an empath to feel under assault.
+These are just a few of the characteristics that set empaths apart from other souls.

 Of course, no two empaths are alike.
 Some empaths may be more sensitive to certain stimuli than others.
 Nonetheless, for the empath who is unaware, their hypersensitivity can be both mystifying and destabilizing.